c3ho/AdventureCapitalist/README.md

 Requires running instance of redis!

 To run app:

+1. Have a running instance of Redis (command redis-server)
+2. (Optional) client instance of Redis
-cd /src/backend/data/
+3. cd /src/backend/data/
-node tester.js
+4. node tester.js to start backend
-npm start
+5. npm start to start frontend

 #toDo

-1. Figure out why I can't call the getter/setter for Shop class in TestComponent.js
-2. Set timeOut + Interval things for clicking a store
-3. (Maybe) reading from DB to create an already existing account
+1. (Maybe) reading from DB to create an already existing account
+2. Updating counter to reflect how much time is left until user receives revenue

 ## Available Scripts